mariovagomarzal/cookiecutter-dotfiles/docs/contributing-info.md

 !!! warning

     We are working on a contribution guide.
-For now, please follow the instructions in the issue templates.
+For the moment, we have created some issue templates that may be useful to report issues or feature requests.
+However, we have habilitated the option to report any issue without a template if you think it is necessary (even though we recomment to fit your issue in one of the templates).

 ## Creating a new issue

-If you have found a bug or have a feature request, please open a new issue.

 ### Bug with template generation